animatlabs/animatlabs.github.io/_drafts/2026-07-21-outbox-pattern-cdc.md

               └───────────┘
 ```

 Debezium reads the database log and turns inserts on `outbox` into Kafka records.
-Your API stays dumb and fast: write data, write outbox, commit.
+I like keeping the API dumb: write data, write outbox, commit.

+The sample repo is a minimal ASP.NET Core API on PostgreSQL, one endpoint that creates an order and an outbox row under one explicit transaction.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/OutboxPattern){: .btn .btn--primary}

-The sample in the repo is a minimal ASP.NET Core API against PostgreSQL: one endpoint creates an order and an outbox row under an explicit transaction.

 ## PostgreSQL schema